Life Challenges In Gaza: Massive Destruction And Israeli Intransigence Hinder Reconstruction

 Israeli attacks persist, benefiting from the turning of a blind eye to these crimes, and perpetuating instability in the Strip and preventing any solutions that could restore normalcy to life in Gaza.
 The situation is expected to remain fragile throughout 2026, amid threats of renewed military escalation, placing the international community before urgent challenges to establish stability and support reconstruction efforts.

-On Dec.
-20, the latest indications emerged regarding the possibility of entering the second phase of the ceasefire, despite Israeli rejection, when the United States, Qatar, Egypt, and Turkiye urged the parties concerned with the Gaza ceasefire to fulfill their commitments and exercise restraint, according to US envoy Steve Witkoff, following talks in Miami, USA.
+On Dec 20, the latest indications emerged regarding the possibility of entering the second phase of the ceasefire, despite Israeli rejection, when the US, Qatar, Egypt, and Turkiye urged the parties concerned with the Gaza ceasefire to fulfil their commitments and exercise restraint, according to US envoy Steve Witkoff, following talks in Miami, USA.

 The four-party meeting comes amid ambiguity surrounding the next phase of the fragile agreement, as not a single day has passed since the ceasefire without Israel engaging in military operations.
 This has prompted all guarantor parties to intervene forcefully and urge the US side to pressure the right-wing government to halt these operations.
 Figures indicate that the number of Palestinians killed by Israeli fire since the agreement entered into force has risen to 400.